kashyapg-scanbo/fhir-convertor/DOCUMENT_TYPES_REFERENCE.md

 This document provides a comprehensive list of legacy document types commonly used in global healthcare systems and their corresponding FHIR R5 `contentType` mappings for `DocumentReference.content.attachment.contentType`.

+Note: `contentType` is resolved dynamically at runtime based on the input (format name, file extension, URL, or MIME type).
+The mapper normalizes and converts to the correct FHIR value using `getFhirContentType`, with a fallback to `application/octet-stream` when unknown.

 ## Quick Reference Table

 ### Document Formats